 - other medications you may be taking

-Your doctor or pharmacist can tell you more about the potential side effects of Humalog.
-They can also suggest ways to help reduce side effects.
+To learn more about the side effects of Humalog, see this article.
+Your doctor or pharmacist can also tell you more about the drug’s side effects and suggest ways to help reduce symptoms.

 Mild side effects

-Mild side effects of Humalog that have been reported, and are discussed below in “Side effect focus” include:
+Mild side effects of Humalog that have been reported include: